Contact the team

 Deborah Nusche is a Senior Analyst and Project Manager in the OECD Directorate for Education and Skills.
 She currently co-ordinates the OECD School Resources Review, which provides policy analysis and advice on the effective use of financial, human and physical resources in OECD school systems.
 She previously worked on the OECD’s thematic reviews of evaluation and assessment in education (Synergies for Better Learning), migrant education (Closing the Gap for Immigrant Students) and school leadership (Improving School Leadership).
 As part of these studies, she conducted country reviews in Australia, Austria, Belgium, Chile, the Czech Republic, Denmark, Mexico, the Netherlands, New Zealand, Norway, Portugal, the Slovak Republic, Sweden and the United Kingdom, leading to country-specific analysis and tailored policy advice.
 Prior to this, she was a Consultant for the OECD’s project on the Assessment of Higher Education Learning Outcomes (AHELO) and a Carlo Schmid Fellow at the United Nations Educational, Scientific and Cultural Organisation (UNESCO).
 She holds a Master’s Degree in International Affairs from Sciences Po Paris.

-Thomas Radinger is a Policy Analyst with the OECD Directorate for Education and Skills and has been working with the OECD School Resources Review team since February 2015.
-He joined the organisation in September 2011 to contribute to the OECD Review on Evaluation and Assessment Frameworks for Improving School Outcomes.
-Thomas took the lead in the analysis of school leader appraisal and is a co-author of the project’s final synthesis report “Synergies for Better Learning: An International Perspective on Evaluation and Assessment” (2013).
-Between October 2012 and January 2015, he was involved with the development of the Education GPS, an online platform to disseminate OECD data and research on education to a broader audience.
-Prior to his time with the OECD, Thomas worked with non-profit and public sector organisations in the US and the UK, and cultural projects in Argentina and Germany.
-Thomas holds a B.A.
+Thomas Radinger is a Policy Analyst with the OECD Directorate for Education and Skills and has been working with the School Resources Review team since February 2015.
+Since joining the project, he has co-authored the project’s thematic report on The Funding of School Education (2017) and Responsive School Systems (2018).
+Thomas is the lead author of the School Resources Review of Colombia (2018), which focussed on rural education, and has participated in five other country review studies as a team member.
+Most recently, he co-ordinated the completion of the third thematic report, Working and Learning Together (2019).
+Previously, Thomas contributed to the Review on Evaluation and Assessment and the development of the Education GPS, an online platform to disseminate OECD data and research on education to a broader public.
+Thomas has worked with non-profit and public sector organisations in the US and the UK, and arts projects in Argentina and Germany.
+He earned his B.A.
 (Hons.) in History from University College London (UCL) and an M.Phil in Education from the University of Cambridge.

-Luka Boeskens is a Consultant in the OECD Directorate for Education and Skills where he is currently working on the OECD Review of Policies to Improve the Effectiveness of Resource Use in Schools (School Resources Review).
+Luka Boeskens is a Policy Analyst in the OECD Directorate for Education and Skills where he is currently working with the School Resources Review team.
 He joined the organisation as a Carlo Schmid Fellow in September 2015.
-Since then, he has contributed to the team’s country review reports, conducted analyses on the financing of private education and is currently working on the project’s synthesis report on school funding.
-Luka holds a BA in Philosophy, Politics and Economics and an MSc in Sociology from the University of Oxford and was a visiting student at Dartmouth College.
+Since then, Luka has contributed to the team’s country review reports, conducted analyses on the funding of private education and co-ordinated thematic work on the organisation of school facilities, sectors and programmes.
+He has co-authored the project’s synthesis reports The Funding of School Education (2017), Responsive School Systems (2018) and Working and Learning Together (2019).
+Luka holds an MSc in Sociology and a BA in Philosophy, Politics and Economics from the University of Oxford and was a visiting student at Dartmouth College.